Mobile navigation

 What do we do?

-Every Perth and Kinross school has a link educational Psychologist EP school allocation (PDF) [92KB] .
+Every Perth and Kinross school has an Educational Psychologist.
 Educational Psychologists operate a consultation service which provides an opportunity to seek least intrusive and early stage solutions through discussion with key adults in children's lives, as well as to agree and plan further work as appropriate.
 Partner provider nurseries are also able to contact the service for consultation.
 Young people, parents and carers can contact the service directly.
-EPs also offer a consultation service to partner agencies offering support to young people post-school, such as Perth College, Skills Development Scotland and Services for Young People.
+Educational Psychologists also offer a consultation service to partner agencies offering support to young people post-school, such as Perth College, Skills Development Scotland and Services for Young People.

-When working at the casework level Casework Priorities (PDF) [45KB] with children, young people and families, the primary focus is overcoming barriers to learning, with interventions to promote learning, development, resilience and wellbeing.
+When working at the casework level (PDF, 45 KB) with children, young people and families, the primary focus is on overcoming barriers to learning, with interventions to promote learning, development, resilience and wellbeing.
 Consultation is the starting point for casework.
-Decisions about the extent and nature of EP involvement, beyond statutory requests, are based on the professional judgement of the EP following discussion and consideration of impact, vulnerability, young persons views, readiness to change and professional boundaries.
+Decisions about the extent and nature of Educational Psychologist involvement, beyond statutory requests, are based on the professional judgement of the Educational Psychologist following discussion and consideration of impact, vulnerability, young person's views, readiness to change and professional boundaries.

-Parental and/or young person's consent is required for EP involvement and information storage where:
+Parental and/or young person's consent is required for Educational Psychologist involvement and information storage where:

 • ongoing consultation about a child or young person is agreed